 Inhaled steroids are the most effective preventer drugs for achieving overall treatment goals.
 They should be considered for any patient with:

-- A recent exacerbation (in the last 2 years).
+- A recent exacerbation (in the previous two years).

 - Nocturnal asthma (waking with symptoms more than once a week).

-- Daytime symptoms or use of an inhaled short-acting beta2 agonist more than 3 times per week.
+- Daytime symptoms or use of an inhaled short-acting beta2 agonist more than three times per week.

 Step 3: add-on therapy